Ortus-Solutions/setup-commandbox/README.md

 ## Inputs

+The following are all the different input variables you can use on the action so you can setup CommandBox with ForgeBox API keys, default packages, specific versions and much more.

 | Input                         | Type          | Default       | Description |
 | -------------                 | ------------- | ------------- | ----------- |
 | `forgeboxAPIKey`              | string        | ---           | If added to the action, we will seed it in CommandBox for you.